-EPA to cut greenhouse gases thousands of times more powerful than carbon dioxide
+Greenhouse gases in grocery freezers are more powerful than carbon.
+EPA now aims to slash their use.

-WASHINGTON — The Biden administration will finalize its first new climate rule Thursday, slashing the use of greenhouse gases warming the planet at a rate hundreds to thousands of times higher than carbon dioxide.
+WASHINGTON — The Biden administration finalized its first new climate rule Thursday, slashing the use of powerful greenhouse gases widely used in home refrigerators and air conditioners and often found to be leaking from U.S. supermarket freezers.

-The Environmental Protection Agency regulation, which establishes a program to cut the use and production of chemicals known as hydrofluorocarbons in the United States by 85% over the next 15 years, implements a law passed by Congress last year.
-There is broad bipartisan support for curbing these super-pollutants, which are short-lived and often used in refrigeration and air conditioning.
+The regulation from the Environmental Protection Agency establishes a program to cut the use and production of chemicals known as hydrofluorocarbons by 85% over the next 15 years.

+Curbing these super-pollutants is rare climate issue with broad bipartisan support.
+When emitted, the chemicals can warm the planet at a rate hundreds to thousands of times higher than carbon dioxide.
+The new rule implements a law passed by Congress last year.

 White House officials said the new rule tackles global warming while supporting jobs to manufacture new alternatives.

-“It’s a win on climate and a win on jobs, and American competitiveness,” Gina McCarthy, the White House national climate coordinator, told reporters in an online briefing Wednesday evening.
+“It’s a win on climate and a win on jobs, and American competitiveness,” Gina McCarthy, the White House national climate adviser, told reporters in an online briefing Wednesday evening.
 “It’s really — frankly, folks — a very big deal.”

-But the measure comes at a fraught moment for President Joe Biden, who is struggling to shepherd the rest of his climate agenda through Congress.
-Democrats are trying pass a pair of bills aimed at expanding the adoption of solar panels, wind turbines and electric vehicles, but divisions between the party’s moderate and liberal wings have complicated their passage.
+President Biden’s team is trumpeting the new rule as a political win at a time when he is struggling to shepherd the rest of his climate agenda through Congress.
+Democrats are trying to pass a pair of bills aimed at expanding the adoption of solar panels, wind turbines and electric vehicles, but divisions between the party’s moderate and liberal wings have complicated their passage.
+It arrives weeks before a crucial United Nations climate summit where Biden will try to show the country can keep its commitments to reduce emissions.

 Thursday’s announcement, by contrast, shows how much easier it is for federal agencies to tackle greenhouse gas emissions when empowered by legislation.